kevin-brodsky-arm/morello-project-website/_pages/homepage.md

             ## CheriBSD

             A mature [CheriBSD](https://www.cl.cam.ac.uk/research/security/ctsrd/cheri/cheri-morello-software.html) environment for Morello is implemented and hosted separately by the University of Cambridge Computer Laboratory.
-This provides a memory-safe kernel and userspace, as well as examples ports of application frameworks, demonstrating more complete integration of CHERI (and Morello) support into an OS design.
+This provides a memory-safe kernel and userspace, as well as example ports of application frameworks, demonstrating more complete integration of CHERI (and Morello) support into an OS design.

       - format: text
         style: bg-white p-4 my-3